 The reproduction is quite easy.
 And they won't chase nor eat their fry.
 This species can be kept with other friendly fish.

-A not so bright coloured livebearer which is also endemic to Mexico is the priapella intermedia.
-Anotomically, totally different from most livebearers.
+A not so bright colored livebearer which is also endemic to Mexico is the Priapella intermedia.
+Anatomically, totally different from most livebearers.
 What's really remarkable are they eyes.
 They've got a blue shimmer around the eyes which makes this livebearer very interesting.

 This livebearer occurs in rivers (with a good water flow) with less vegetation in it.
 They occur with swordtails in their natural habitat.

 When kept with other fish, be aware of it that only friendly fish are compatible.
-If there's too much dominancwe coming from other fish, these priapella intermedia will slowly dissappear in the tank.
+If there's too much dominance coming from other fish, these Priapella intermedia will slowly disappear in the tank.
 And when it comes to a breeding plan, please be sure the tank ain't too crowded with other fish.
 These fish tend to breed better when kept with their own species.

 Another species within the Priapella genus is the Priapella olmecae.
-The Priapella olmeca has its ditsribution from the southeast of Mexico; Rio Agua Frio, Rio de la Palma, Rio las Maquinas, Lake Catemaco and neighboring lagoons.
-It inhabits both slow and fast flwoing waters with less vegetation.
+The Priapella olmeca has its distribution from the southeast of Mexico; Rio Agua Frio, Rio de la Palma, Rio las Maquinas, Lake Catemaco and neighboring lagoons.
+It inhabits both slow and fast flowing waters with less vegetation.
 The banks are shaded by overhanging scrub where they like to hang out.